jina-ai/docs/chapters/extend/executor.rst

 Motivation
 ^^^^^^^^^^^

-As a Jina user, you might already noticed that `Jina-hub <https://github.com/jina-ai/jina-hub>`_ is the open-registry for hosting Jina executors.
+As a Jina user, you may have noticed that `Jina Hub <https://github.com/jina-ai/jina-hub>`_ is the open registry for hosting Jina Executors.
-These `Executors <https://docs.jina.ai/chapters/all_exec.html>`_ has been categorised into folders by their types, such as `Encoder`, `Ranker`, `Crafter` etc.
+These `Executors <https://docs.jina.ai/chapters/all_exec.html>`_ have been categorised into categories by their type, such as `Encoder`, `Ranker`, `Crafter` etc.

-However, when the existing Executors does not fit your specific use case, you might be curious on how to **extend** Jina.
-For example, integrate a new deep learning model, add a new indexing algorithm, or create your own evaluation metric.
+However, when existing Executors do not fit your specific use case, you may want to **extend** Jina.
+For example, by integrating a new deep learning model, adding a new indexing algorithm, or creating your own evaluation metric.

 In this tutorial, we'll guide you through the steps.
 First of all, we will introduce the general steps on how to customize a Jina Executor.
-At the end, we will give a concrete example of integrating the text encoder & image encoder on top of OpenAI's latest published `CLIP <https://github.com/openai/CLIP>`_ model.
+At the end, we will give a concrete example of integrating the text encoder and image encoder on top of OpenAI's latest published `CLIP <https://github.com/openai/CLIP>`_ model.

 Overview
 ^^^^^^^^^

-To make an extension of a Jina `Executor`, please follow the steps listed below:
+To add a new Jina `Executor`:

 1. Decide which `Executor` class to inherit from.
 2. Override :meth:`__init__` and :meth:`post_init`.
-3. Overwrite the **Core** method of the `Executor`.
+3. Overwrite the **core** method of the `Executor`.
 4. (Optional) Implement the save logic.

 Implementation